 Why Teach Exploitation Prevention?

 The exploitation of minors is an alarming reality in the United States, and it comes in many forms: Bullying has evolved into an issue with often severe consequences.
 One in four girls and one in six boys will be sexually abused by age eighteen.
 And the commercial sexual exploitation of children in the U.S. is part of a thirty-two billion dollar criminal industry.
 Perpetrators of crimes of sexual exploitation view schools as a prime location to recruit new pimps and lure new victims.
 These youth often have no idea what is really happening to them until it is too late.
-The purpose of The Empower Youth Program, therefore, is to equip students with strategies to safe from exploitation.
+The purpose of The Empower Youth Program, therefore, is to equip students with strategies to stay safe from exploitation.

 Read a survivor’s perspective on why prevention education should be taught in schools.